Malachov/predictit/README.md

 config.freq = "D"  # One day - one value resampling
 ```

-2) You can update multiple parameters at once with dictionary and update function
+2) Multiple parameters at once with dictionary and update function

 ```python
 config.update({